MikeAnast/Homomorphic-comparison-using-Helib/Readme.txt

-🔐 ⊗ 🔐 = :cloud: Comparison over encrypted integers using Helib.
+🔐 ⊗ 🔐 = 🌩️ Comparison over encrypted integers using Helib.

 Write the numbers (for 2 numbers) you want to compare homomorphically in the message1.txt document.